gradescope/autograder_samples/docs/updates.md

-# News and Updates
+# Updates

-Here are some recent changes to our autograder platform.
+Here are some updates we've made to our autograder platform.
 If you have any questions or issues with any of these changes, please email [help@gradescope.com](mailto:help@gradescope.com).

 ## September 4th, 2020